Finite-state transducers for substitution tilings: Specifying a substitution system

 Finally, we extend the adjacency map for each supertile so that it also lists edge pairs consisting of one edge of a sub-tile, and one sub-edge of a supertile edge.
 Formally, we use a symbol of the form $\Int{i}{j}$ to denote edge $j$ of sub-tile $i$ of the supertile, and $\Ext{u}{v}$ to denote sub-edge $v$ of edge $u$ of the supertile (connoting `interior' and `exterior' edges respectively).
 Then the adjacency map specifies an involution on the set of all of these symbols, with no fixed point.

 Figure~\ref{robinson2} shows an example:\ the full adjacency map for the deflation of a triangle of type $A$, and the geometric diagram it is derived from.
 The other adjacency maps are calculated similarly.
+The full set can be found in Figure~\ref{p2-triangles-adjmap}.